ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

-# Build TensorFlow for AArch64 using Docker
+# Build TensorFlow (1.x or 2.x) for AArch64 using Docker

 A script to build a Docker image containing [TensorFlow](https://www.tensorflow.org/) and dependencies for the [Armv8-A architecture](https://developer.arm.com/architectures/cpu-architecture/a-profile) with AArch64 execution.